powerapi-ng/powerapi-ng.github.io/src/virtualwatts.md

 the installation you used:

 - via pip : `python -m virtualwatts --config-file config_file.json`
-- via docker `docker run virtualwatts --config-file config_file.json`
+- via docker `docker run virtualwatts <configuration>`
-- via deb file : TODO
+- via deb file : `virtualwatts --config-file config_file.json`

 After that run the procfs sensor.
 Your power reports will be provided in the mongodb.